-- A. The host organization must have successful event organizational experience and the reputation of operating according to the highest of ethical standards. - B. The geographic location of the meet is to be rotated from time to time. - C. The total schedule and location of national meets for that year. - D. The Meet Director MUST be a Professional Member with current Safety Certification and criminal background check, from a member club or registered business, and also must be certified as a Meet Director. - E The host organization and the meet director must guarantee the best organizational set-up for a quality event, according to the USA Gymnastics Rules and Policies. - F. The Junior Olympic National Championships (Level 10), as well as Level 9 Eastern and Western Championships, facility must be available for one day of training prior to the event. - G. The host organization must be responsible for any financial loss it may incur.
+- A. The host organization must have successful event organizational experience and the reputation of operating according to the highest of ethical standards. - B. The geographic location of the meet is to be rotated from time to time. - C. The total schedule and location of national meets for that year. - D. The Meet Director MUST be affiliated with a Member Club/Member Organization and have a current Meet Director membership, which includes Meet Director certification, current U101 Safety and Risk Management certification, U110 US Center for SafeSport training, U113 Safe Sport Policy Course (completed by Nov.
+1, 2021) and USA Gymnastics criminal background check. - E The host organization and the Meet Director must guarantee the best organizational set-up for a quality event, according to the USA Gymnastics Rules and Policies. - F. The facility for DP Level 10 National Championships, as well as Level 9 Eastern and Western Championships, must be available for one day of training prior to the event. - G. The host organization must be responsible for any financial loss it may incur.